randdusing/cordova-plugin-bluetoothle/readme.md

 ##### Params #####
 * address = The address/identifier provided by the scan's return object
 * service = The service's UUID
+* serviceIndex = When dealing with multiple services with the same UUID, this index will determine which service will be used (OPTIONAL)
 * characteristic = The characteristic's UUID
+* characteristicIndex = When dealing with multiple chracteristics with the same UUID, this index will determine which chracteristic will be used (OPTIONAL)

 ```javascript
 {